 Without Cornell’s music I might still be working.

 In 1992 and 1993 I was a disc jockey for a large commercial classic rock station and a smaller college alternative station.
 At the college station we were among the first to play Soundgarden; probably the song “Outshined.”
-Getting paid to play music was an incredibly cool, and a damned fine lifestyle, too: work all day and party all night, free concert tickets and backstage passes to any show you wanted to see, being recognized around town as a “local celebrity,” etc., etc.
+Getting paid to play music was incredibly cool, and a damned fine lifestyle, too: work all day and party all night, free concert tickets and backstage passes to any show you wanted to see, being recognized around town as a “celebrity,” etc., etc.

 I’d put on Soundgarden when I felt low…but I’d also put on Soundgarden when I felt high.
 They were an amazing influence–a reminder of what it had once felt like to be free, and what it’d feel like to be free once again.